tsgruman/regis-practicum-1/README.md

 * cluster_sub = subset data based on feature selection; contains minimum average nights, number of reviews, review scores rating, reviews per month, and polarity

 I also performed feature selection using ExtraTreesClassifier and SelectKBest to subset additional data.
 Again, I compare the models for the full dataset and selected features to compare performance.

+There are many clustering techniques available depending on the dataset and goals of clustering.
+I decided to employ three clustering methods and compare the results: K-means, DBSCAN, and agglomerative.

 ## K-means Clustering
 First, I needed to find the optimal value for k clusters.
 I employed the Elbow method using the KMeans from the sklearn library to plot for k.